evanshortiss/exposure-utility/README.md

 arguably should, e.g you pass a ⅓ stop value to an instance of ExposureCalculator that is using full stops.

-Enjoy and feel free to contribute by opening a PR or Issue.
+Enjoy!
+Feel free to contribute by opening a PR or Issue.
 Happy snapping  📷 👍

 ## Usage

+* Tested with TypeScipt 2.9

 ### Node.js & ES5